Jpcardenasg/Jpc77/README.md

 I am a civil engineer passionate about programming.
 I decided to delve into the tech world because I found it incredibly interesting and aligned with my personal goals.
 Additionally, I am an enthusiastic learner and enjoy contributing in any work setting I find myself in.

-- 🌱 I’m currently learning FrontEnd development and my goal is to be a FullStack Software Engineer
+- 🌱 I’m currently learning FrontEnd development and my goal is to be a FullStack developer
 ```js
 const jp = {
   code: [JavaScript, HTML, CSS],